Professor Larissa E Davies PhD, PGCertHE, BSc (Hons)

 College of Health, Wellbeing and Life Sciences

-I have taught, managed and led a wide range of undergraduate and postgraduate modules on Sport Business Management courses including:
+I have taught a wide range of undergraduate and postgraduate modules on Sport Business Management courses.
+Examples include

-I have extensive experience of teaching and managing geography, planning and urban regeneration courses.
-Examples of modules I taught in these areas include:
+I have extensive experience teaching in geography, planning and urban regeneration.
+Examples of modules include

 Research